• Skip to main content

 What Is The Run Time Of A Propane Generator?

-You can have a one-pound tank of propane or as large as a four hundred and twenty-pound tank.
+You can have a one-pound tank of propane or as large as a four hundred-and-twenty-pound tank.
 With a propane tank of standard size installed, you can run your generator with no interruption to your power for days.
 You will not need to refill it manually like you would a gas or diesel generator.

 But a hair dryer or coffee maker are not what I would consider essential.

-The standby type propane generator is much larger and fixed.
+The standby-type propane generator is much larger and fixed.
 It will supply electricity for longer periods than the portable type (days at a time).
 That’s because of their connection to a large fuel storage underground.

 Of course, if you do not have underground storage for your fuel, you can also connect your generator to a regular propane tank.
 But these are whole-house generators, and it will take more than a few gallons to keep them running for long periods.